mitchdavenport88/family-feasts/README.md

 * Navigation links on screen widths of lg and above are displayed inline at the top right of the page where a user would expect to find them.
     * Different links will appear based on the user been logged in or not as some functions and pages are restricted.
     * The log in, register and logout links appear as call-to-action buttons and invert colour when hovered over to encourage interaction.
-    * For the same reason I’ve put a hover class on the navigation links that makes the links orange when hovered over.
+    * For the same reason I’ve put a hover class on the navigation links, which makes the links orange when hovered over.
 * On screen widths of md and below these links are housed in a dropdown menu, which is toggled on/off via the click of a button.
 The button features Font Awesome’s icon “fa-bars”, which is associated with this dropdown menu function.
     * The log in, register and logout call-to-action buttons will now appear as links that appear within the dropdown menu.

 ### Home
 * A hero image of a family sat at the dinner table fills the majority of the page (83vh) when it first loads.
 I’ve used a hero image as I believe it sets the tone by giving a professional and modern feel as well as an initial wow factor.
 I’ve not gone 100vh with the image in this instance as I wanted to imply that there was further content below.
 * A text overlay box is used to display a tagline of “easy recipes to enjoy together!” and a call-to-action button, which will take the user to the recipes page.
-* The about us section is broken down into three sub-categories; save, share and experiment, each talking about the Family feasts mission.
+* The about us section is broken down into three sub-categories; save, share and experiment.
+Each talk about the Family Feasts mission.
     * They feature call-to-action buttons to engage with the user and guide them to a relevant part of the site based on what they’re reading.
     * The three sections are responsive and will stack on top of each other as the screen size decreases.
 * Why cook together? section follows on from the about us section and adds a bit more context to the page.
 The images are responsive and get hidden on widths of md and below to display the text only across the width of the screen.
 * All buttons on the site will invert colour when hovered, showing the user it is clickable and to get them to engage with it.

 ### Footer
-* I’ve used icons representing the social links in the footer of every page.
+* I’ve used icons representing the social media links in the footer of every page.
 Each icon is associated with the intended destination and clicking them will send the user there via a new window/tab.
 A hover class to match that found on the navigation bar links has been added again to encourage interaction.

 <!-- ### Features left to implement -->